grauner/map673-Portfolio-/assignment/README.md

 * Portfolio should minimally link to your GitHub account (and other websites, social media, and contact information of your choice).
 * Portfolio should be usable on mobile, tablet, and desktop devices.

-Use the **lesson-01-template/** provided for guidance and submit a URL to the portfolio within Canvas by the due date.
+Use the *lesson-template/* provided within the *module-01/* directory for guidance and submit a URL to the portfolio within Canvas by the due date.

 ## Recommendations for completing the portfolio